omor13/sapir/README.md

-# sapir
-Sapir - Cloud DevOps - Final Lab
+# Cloud DevOps - Final Lab

-Introduction
+# Introduction

 If you're building and deploying cloud native applications and microservices, then understanding container development and orchestration is a must have skill.